yoavst/ida-objc-helper/README.md

   - Optimize `_objc_storeStrong` to an assignment.
 - Remove `__break` calls.
 - collapse `__os_log_impl` calls.
-- Hide selectors of Objective-c calls.
+- Hide selectors and static classes from Objective-c calls.
 - When in Obj-C method, Ctrl+4 will show xrefs to the selector.

 ## Installation